 Google doesn’t want to send searchers to sites that could damage their health, lose them money, hurt their families or even risk their physical safety.
 The E-A-T algorithm is about weeding out low-quality YMYL sites in favour of those containing safe, genuinely helpful products and information.

-Initial reports show that many websites in the diet, nutrition and medical device niches have been rocked by E-A-T, leading Barry Schwartz from Search Engine Roundtable and other SEO experts to dub it the ‘medic update’.
+Initial reports showed that many websites in the diet, nutrition and medical device niches had been rocked by E-A-T, leading Barry Schwartz from Search Engine Roundtable and other SEO experts to originally dub it the ‘medic update’.

 It is Google’s intention that medical websites promoting products or devices must have the support of the wider medical community and be backed by research and appropriate approval to maintain their visibility in searches.
 Products that go against the consensus of the scientific community will have a much steeper hill to climb to rank highly in SERPs.